 Claflin University seeks a tenure-track Assistant/Associate Professor of Biology Specific responsibilities include daily instruction of courses in the undergraduate and graduate biology/biotechnology program curricula (as assigned each semester) in accordance with the course syllabi, administration of exams, monitoring of student attendance, submission of final grades and other duties associated with course instruction.
-The position of Plant Scientist/Envirnomental Scientist is critical to the operations of the Department of Biology.
-The successful candidate will teach lectures and labs and advise students in the Department of Biology, both undergraduate and graduate in the area of Biotechnology.
 In addition to instructional responsibilities, this position requires ongoing compliance with the criteria for faculty performance in research and grantsmanship, faculty development, service to the University and community, committee participation and other duties as assigned.
-Successful candidate should have a vision to enhance the strong undergraduate program and actively participate in research and teaching in its growing graduate program in biotechnology with a focus on climate change.
+The Department of Biology, invites applications for the position of Assistant/Associate Professor of Biology with a vision to enhance its strong undergraduate program and actively participate in research and teaching in its growing graduate program in biotechnology with a focus on climate change.

 Application Procedure: Candidates may apply online at www.claflin.edu and must submit a letter of application; full curriculum vitae; a brief statement of teaching philosophy; and the names, addresses and phone numbers of at least three references.
 Please send to: